nf3/easypki/README.md

 mkdir $PKI_ROOT

+# To run ./getstarted.sh
+source ./getstarted.sh

+#Set the go environment do the build and then install
+go env
+go build ./...
+go install ./...

 # Create the root CA:
+# The value passed as the filename will be the same value that you pass into future commands as the --ca-name in order to sign new certs using this CA
 easypki create --filename root --ca "Acme Inc. Certificate Authority"

 # In the following commands, ca-name corresponds to the filename containing
 # the CA.

 # Create a server certificate for blog.acme.com and www.acme.com:
+# Note the 2 --dns parameters are to set the SAN but the last www.acme.com param looks like it is a duplicate, but it is argument for the Common Name CN
 easypki create --ca-name root --dns blog.acme.com --dns www.acme.com www.acme.com

 # Create an intermediate CA: